https-dhanesh/Data_Visualization_ETL_Pipeline/README.md

-### I have used YOUR_USER and YOUR_PASSWORD instead of my credentials while pushing the code

-# End-to-End Data Pipeline (KaStack Intern Task)
+# End-to-End Data Pipeline

-This project is a complete, end-to-end data pipeline built for the KaStack Data Engineer internship task.
+This project is a complete, end-to-end data pipeline.
 It extracts data from multiple sources (CSVs and a self-built API), loads it into a Postgres database, transforms it into analytics-ready tables, and visualizes it in Grafana.
 The entire pipeline is orchestrated by Prefect.

 ## 🏛️ Project Architecture